The Green Card: Everything You Need to Know

 Refugee and asylee Green Cards are available to foreign nationals who have been granted refugee or asylee status in the United States.
 These categories are designed for individuals who have fled their home country due to persecution or a well-founded fear of persecution based on their race, religion, nationality, political opinion, or membership in a particular social group.

 Once an individual has been granted refugee or asylee status, they may apply for a Green Card after one year of being physically present in the United States.
-To apply for a refugee or asylee Green Card, the individual must file a Form I-485, Application to Register Permanent Residence or Adjust Status, with the USCIS.
+To apply for a refugee or asylee Green Card, the individual must file a Form I-485, Application to Register Permanent Residence or Adjust Status, with the U.S. Citizenship and Immigration Services (USCIS).

-It is important to note that the eligibility criteria and application process for refugee and asylee Green Cards can be complex, and individuals may require the assistance of an experienced immigration attorney to navigate the process successfully.
+It is important to note that the eligibility criteria and application process for refugee and asylee Green Cards can be complex, and individuals may require the assistance of an experienced humanitarian immigration lawyer to navigate the process successfully.

 Victims of Abuse Green Cards